Pre-Tour & Insurance FAQ

 If I purchase insurance, do I get an insurance card?

-When you purchase the All-Inclusive Insurance Plan, you will not need to carry any additional documentation of this insurance with you on tour.
+When you purchase the Insurance Coverage Plan, you will not need to carry any additional documentation of this coverage with you on tour.
 Your Tour Director will have records of your coverage and can provide the necessary information in case of an emergency.

 What if I need to see a doctor when I am abroad?

-Make sure to purchase the All-Inclusive Insurance plan—the Medical and Accident portion will cover up to $35,000 for the following: hospital bills, doctors’ fees, prescriptions and medical transportation for illnesses and/or injury contracted during your tour.
-Without the insurance, EF will ensure that all travelers are provided with the best possible care, but all costs incurred are the responsibility of the traveler.
+Make sure to purchase the Insurance Coverage Plan—the Medical and Accident portion will cover up to $35,000 for the following: hospital bills, doctors’ fees, prescriptions and medical transportation for illnesses and/or injury contracted during your tour.
+Without the coverage, EF will ensure that all travelers are provided with the best possible care, but all costs incurred are the responsibility of the traveler.

 About us FAQ